-Age Position/Title
+Directors and Executive Officers Age Position/Title

-45 Founder, Chairman and Chief Executive Officer
+Huazhi Hu 45 Founder, Chairman and Chief Executive Officer

-33 Independent Director
+Haoxiang Hou 33 Independent Director

-59 Independent Director
+Conor Chia-hung Yang 59 Independent Director

-58 Independent Director
+Dongming Wu 58 Independent Director

-47 Chief Operating Officer
+Xin Fang 47 Chief Operating Officer

-47 Chief Financial Officer
+Richard Jian Liu 47 Chief Financial Officer

-46 Chief Strategy Officer
+Edward Huaxiang Xu 46 Chief Strategy Officer

-45 33 59 58 47 47

 Mr. Huazhi Hu has been the founder, chief executive officer and the chairman of the board of directors since the inception of our company.
 Mr. Hu founded our predecessor company, Beijing Yihang Chuangshi Technology Co., Ltd. in 2005, a leader in providing large-scale command-and-control systems.
-Mr. Hu also worked as the chief technology officer at Beijing 999 Emergency Rescue Center in charge of the development of the emergency command & control center between 2008 and 2010, and worked at Beijing Jindian Group as a vice president overseeing information management between 2006 and 2008.
+Mr. Hu also worked as the chief technology officer at Beijing 999 Emergency Rescue Center in charge of the development of the emergency command & control center between 2008 and 2010, and worked at Beijing Jindian Group as a vice president overseeing information management between 2008 and 2008.
 Mr. Hu is a recipient of the Technology Innovation Award presented at the Living Legends of Aviation event in 2019.
 Mr. Hu attended Tsinghua University where he studied computer science between 1992 and 1997.